ATNF/askapsoft/Code/Doc/user/current/doc/platform/processing.rst

 See :doc:`purgepolicy` for advice.

-The group filesystem is a smaller filesystem where you can store data sets or data products, however, this has quotas applied at the group level. e.g. ``astronomy856`` group has a quota of 10TB.
+The group filesystem is a smaller filesystem where you can store data sets or data products, however, this has quotas applied at the group level. e.g. ``askap`` group has a quota of 90TB.

 Note that your home directory, while it can be read from the compute nodes, cannot be written to from the compute nodes.
 It is mounted read-only on the compute nodes to prevent